 This recipe is quite versatile.
 Any combination of herbs, greens, cheese and/or nuts can be blended into a delicious pesto!

 - Arugula, Toasted Walnuts + Parmesan

 I lived in Italy for a short time while studying abroad in college and I vividly remember the bright green pesto sauce served in Genova.
 From that point forward my life changed and I became a pesto fanatic.

-Initially I struggled to get the process down perfectly, but I’ve learned lots along the way and have compiled a few tips for you when making Basil Pesto Sauce:
+Initially I struggled to get the process down perfectly, but I’ve learned a lot along the way and have compiled a few tips.

 - Keep Your Basil Cool.
 Basil is temperature sensitive.
 When making pesto you don’t want to rely on your food processor to do all the work.
 Plus running your food processor can start to heat up the pesto.
 So I recommend starting with crushed nuts + roughly chopped garlic.
 Then add those with the greens to a food processor.
 In fact, sometimes I put my mini food processor blade and cup in the freezer the night before to keep things really cold when I’m ready to blend!

 - Blanch Your Basil.
 Giving your basil a quick dunk in boiling water, followed by an ice bath, will help preserve the bright, vibrant green color.
 It’s not necessary, but I find it very helpful.